feliciahmq/ip/docs/README.md

-# claudia.ui.Claudia User Guide
+# Claudia User Guide

 ![claudia.ui.Claudia Chatbot](./Claudia_Chatbot.png)

-claudia.ui.Claudia is a Personal Assistant Chatbot to help the user keep track of their claudia.task using the *Command Line Interface (CLI)*.
+Claudia is a Personal Assistant Chatbot to help the user keep track of their tasks using the *Command Line Interface (CLI)*.

 ## Table of Contents